Deluxe 28 SHO

-Other things like the deflector, steering, and speed settings are also easily controlled from the handlebar.
+Other things like the deflector, steering, and speed settings are also easily controlled from the bicycle handlebar.

 Unless you seriously hate your neighbors, using a loud piece of machinery like this at night is not something that I would recommend.

-On the chance that you live somewhere far out in the country, or you really do hate your neighbors, then the Ariens Deluxe 28 Sho comes with a set of powerful LED headlights to light the way.
+On the chance that you live somewhere far out in the country, or you really do hate your neighbors, then the Ariens Deluxe 28 Sho comes with powerful LED lamps to light the way.

 Worth Noting: These are LED, not halogen headlights.
-LED's are ust as bright, and use 85% less power!
+LED's are just as bright, and use 85% less power!

 - Commercially, this product comes with 3 years of warranty but some users have stated that this comes with a lot of red tapes if, indeed, you need to use it.
 The entire frame is made from cast iron, including it's cast iron gear case, so it seems pretty sturdy to me.

 - Weighing in at more than 260 pounds, this has got to be one of the heaviest I've ever reviewed.
 A snowblower like this is definitely gonna need a little muscle to get into place before you fire it up.

 Here are some things that, to me at least, make the Ariens Deluxe 28 worthy of the money spent on it: